icpac-igad/e4drr/content/blog/2026-01-15-crma/index.md

 Hydrometeorological early warning systems already operate this way in practice—daily flood monitoring, monthly drought tracking, seasonal outlooks—but often informally and without a unified probabilistic framework that is transparent, auditable, and reproducible.

-The CRMA framework introduced here, developed under the [Complex Risk Analytics Fund (CRAF'd)](https://www.craf-d.com/) project, formalizes these existing monitoring practices into a **continuous, conditional, evidence-driven hydrometeorological risk assessment process**, where evolving observations, forecasts, and expert knowledge are systematically integrated, documented, and auditable across time.
+The CRMA framework introduced here formalizes these existing monitoring practices into a **continuous, conditional, evidence-driven hydrometeorological risk assessment process**, where evolving observations, forecasts, and expert knowledge are systematically integrated, documented, and auditable across time.

 ## Bayesian Networks as the Engine